csimth335/MTH335/Chapter3/newton.md

 x = -q*x*x + 2*x
 ```

-Timing this shows the method to be slightly faster than a regular
+Timing this shows the method to be similar to  a regular
 division.